Standing Desk Work Calories Burned Calculator

 How does body weight affect calories burned during standing desk work?

 Body weight significantly impacts calorie burn during standing desk work.
-A 120-lb person burns about 49 calories in 30 minutes, while a 250-lb person burns approximately 102 calories in the same time.
+At the selected MET value of 1.8, a 120-lb person burns about 51 calories in 30 minutes, while a 250-lb person burns approximately 107 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does standing desk work work?